go-pkgz/routegroup/README.md

 - Easy middleware integration for individual routes or groups of routes.
 - Seamless integration with Go's standard `http.ServeMux`.

-## Why One More Router?

-Despite what the section title might suggest, `routegroup` is not another router.
-With Go's 1.22 release, the standard library's [routing enhancements](https://go.dev/blog/routing-enhancements) have made it possible to implement sophisticated routing logic without the need for external libraries.
-These enhancements provide the foundation for building fully functional HTTP servers directly with the tools Go offers.

-However, while the standard `http.ServeMux` has become more powerful, it still lacks some conveniences, particularly in route grouping and middleware management.
-This is where `routegroup` steps in.
-Rather than reinventing the wheel, `routegroup` aims to supplement the existing routing capabilities by providing a minimalist abstraction layer for efficiently grouping routes and applying middleware to these groups.

 ## Install and update

 `go get -u github.com/go-pkgz/routegroup`